-Mandi is an experienced classroom teacher who recognises the power of technology to enhance teaching and improve educational outcomes.
+Mandi is an experienced classroom teacher who recognizes the power of technology to enhance teaching and improve educational outcomes.
 Mandi has extensive experience with curriculum development and learning, having previously developed programs for the Australian Government’s Department of Education.
 She is passionate about Design Thinking and how best to prepare today’s students for the future.

 Makers Empire: Better learning by design

 Makers Empire helps K-8 teachers teach Design Thinking, STEM and 21st-century learning skills using 3D printing.
 Our pioneering 3D solutions for schools include 3D modelling software, over 150 lesson plans aligned with international standards and professional development.
 With Makers Empire, engaged students learn how to solve real-world problems and make their world better.